sadiqrazasyed/wallpaperboard-enhanced/README.md

     <!-- Pro App Link -->
     <string name="pro_app_url">https://google.com</string>
 ```
-* Ad Blocker Prevention Dialog, change dialog content or leave it as it is
+* Ad Blocker Prevention Dialog, change dialog content or leave it as it is.
 ```
     <string name="dialog_title_adblock">Ad Blocker Detected!</string>
     <string name="dialog_content_adblock">It seems like you\'re having an ad-blocker installed on your device.
 Please note, this app contains a small amount of ads in order to maintain active development.
 Support us by uninstalling your ad-blocker or consider buying Pro!</string>